top of page

 "...Corruption had festered among the rulers for generations," he said at last.
 "It would not be surprising if some—disgusted by the decay—had fled before the empire’s collapse.
 Runaways, hidden among the scattered survivors."

 So, survivors might still exist, yet their identities remained veiled by necessity.
-Charlotte quietly drew her own conclusion.
+She quietly drew her own conclusion.

 Still, Edmund wasn’t finished.
 He gave a slow, almost mischievous smile.